Flora

 Fauna

-Seiland’s many desolate and steep mountain areas with numerous sea cliffs are home to several types of prey.
-White-tailed eagles and golden eagles nest here, together with gyrfalcons, merlins, the eurasian kestrel and the rough-legged hawk.
-Wading birds, such as eurasian curlews, common redshanks and common sandpipers thrive in the mountain lakes and along the shore, while seabirds such as great cormorants, black guillemots and razorbills abound on the coast.
+Seiland’s many desolate and steep mountain areas with numerous sea cliffs are home to several species of birds of prey.
+White-tailed eagles and golden eagles nest here, together with gyrfalcons, merlins, kestrels and buzzards.
+Wading birds such as curlews, redshanks and sandpipers thrive in the mountain lakes and along the shore, while seabirds such as cormorants, guillemots and razorbills abound on the coast.

 White-tailed eagle.
 Photo: Per Arne Askeland